 And of course, certain revelations in the season 12 finale episode The Timeless Children – namely that the Doctor was a being from another dimension who was harvested by the Time Lords for regeneration, and subsequently lived countless lifetimes that were later removed from her mind – are likely to be picked up in season 13 itself, especially after the Doctor mentions these issues again in 2021 festive special Revolution of the Daleks.

-And on a smaller note, Mandip Gill has suggested the series will also see Yaz continuing to deal with her former mental health issues.
+Mandip Gill has suggested the series will also see Yaz continuing to deal with her former mental health issues.

 “It’s part of Yaz’s journey now,” she said.
 “It will affect, basically, her choices in the future.”

 All that, plus the introduction of Bishop’s new character Dan, are sure to make for a busy season.
+Plus, Chris Chibnall offered one clue during a virtual panel about the series: the word “swarm.”
+Hmmm….any guesses?

 Who will write Doctor Who series 13?